-- 32. (1) Accounting officer should in the implementation of this policy develop a risk Management plan in order to address the following factors: - (i) Risk Identification: Identify risks associated with the project on a case-by-case basis - (ii) Risk Assessment: The likelihood and magnitude of the risks. - (iii) Risk Mitigation: Strategies for pre-empting and treating the occurrence of risk. - (iv) Risk Allocation: detailing responsibility for managing a risk to the party best suited to manage such risks. - (v) Acceptance of the cost of the risk: Acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it
+- 32. (1) Accounting officer should in the implementation of this policy develop a risk Management plan in order to address the following factors: - (i) Risk Identification: Identify risks associated with the project on a case-by-case basis - (ii) Risk Assessment: The likelihood and magnitude of the risks. - (iii) Risk Mitigation: Strategies for pre-empting and treating the occurrence of risk.

-- (vi) Management of risks: In a pro-active manner and the provision of adequate cover for residual risks - (vii) Monitor and Control: Identify new risks as they emerge - 1(2) In order to reduce the risk on contract, the accounting officer must include the provision of sureties for the due performance on a contract and retention of a portion of moneys due to a contract.

-3(3) The following sureties, guarantees, insurance, retention and penalties are applicable:
+- (iv) Risk Allocation: detailing responsibility for managing a risk to the party best suited to manage such risks. - (v) Acceptance of the cost of the risk: Acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it - (vi) Management of risks: In a pro-active manner and the provision of adequate cover for residual risks - (vii) Monitor and Control: Identify new risks as they emerge - (2) In order to reduce the risk on contract, the accounting officer must include the provision of sureties for the due performance on a contract and retention of a portion of moneys due to a contract. - (3) The following sureties, guarantees, insurance, retention and penalties are applicable:

-CATEGORY VALUE SURE CONSTRUCTION ALL RISK RETENTION & PENALTIE
+CATEGORY VALUE SURETY CONSTRUCTION ALL RISK RETENTION & PENALTIES

-TY GUARANTEE INSURANCE PERIOD S PER
+GUARANTEE INSURANCE PERIOD PER DAY

-DAY

-MICRO 200 5% FIRST 3 CONTRACTOR 5% REDUCED 0,2%
+MICRO 200 000- 5% FIRST 3 CERTIFICATES CONTRACTOR 5% REDUCED TO 0,2%

-PROJECTS 000-500 CERTIFICATES OR TO 2,5% FOR
+PROJECTS 500 000 OR BANK GUARANTEE 2,5% FOR 12

-000 BANK GUARANTEE 12 MONTHS
+MONTHS

-SMALL 500 001- 10% FIRST 3 CONTRACTOR 10% REDUCED 0,04%
+SMALL 500 001- 10% FIRST 3 CERTIFICATES CONTRACTOR 10% REDUCED TO 0,04%

-PROJECTS 2 000 000 CERTIFICATES OR TO 5% FOR 12
+PROJECTS 2 000 OR BANK GUARANTEE 5% FOR 12

-BANK GUARANTEE MONTHS
+000 MONTHS

-MEDIUM 2 000 001 10% FIRST 3 CONTRACTOR 10% REDUCED 0,06%
+MEDIUM 2 000 10% FIRST 3 CERTIFICATES CONTRACTOR 10% REDUCED TO 0,06%

-PROJECTS - 10 000 CERTIFICATES OR TO 5% FOR 12
+PROJECTS 001 - 10 OR BANK GUARANTEE 5% FOR 12

+000 MONTHS

-00.00 BANK GUARANTEE MONTHS
+00.00

-LARGE ABOVE 10% FIRST 5 CONTRACTOR 10% REDUCED 0,1%
+LARGE ABOVE 10% FIRST 5 CERTIFICATES CONTRACTOR 10% REDUCED TO 0,1%

-PROJECTS 10 000 CERTIFICATES OR TO 5% FOR 12
+PROJECTS 10 000 OR BANK GUARANTEE 5% FOR 12

-00.00 BANK GUARANTEE MONTHS
+00.00 MONTHS

-(4) Service providers should be subject to disqualification if there is sufficient evidence of consistent failure to meet the standards specified by the Municipality.

-- (5) Service providers should be evaluated based on contract adherence and performance.
+- (4) Service providers should be subject to disqualification if there is sufficient evidence of consistent failure to meet the standards specified by the Municipality. - (5) Service providers should be evaluated based on contract adherence and performance.
 Upon reasonable notice in writing to the service provider involved, and after a reasonable opportunity for response, a service provider should be disqualified for a period not exceeding five years from participation in a solicitation for goods and services.
-Service provider should be disqualified if: - (i) Serious breach of contract indicating unwillingness to perform a contract in accordance with the terms and conditions. - (ii) An indication of lack of business integrity or honesty which directly and serious effects the responsibility of the contractor.
+Service provider should be disqualified if:

+- Serious breach of contract indicating unwillingness to perform a contract in accordance with the terms and conditions. - (ii) An indication of lack of business integrity or honesty which directly and serious effects the responsibility of the contractor.